In This Article

 What Microsoft Intune Device Compliance Actually Does

 An Intune compliance policy defines what a healthy device looks like.
 Think of it as a health check that runs continuously, not just at enrollment.
-Devices that pass get marked "compliant."
-Devices that fail get flagged and can be blocked from accessing corporate resources.
+Devices that pass get marked compliant.
+Devices that fail get flagged and can be blocked from accessing corporate resources through Microsoft Entra ID Conditional Access.

 Baseline compliance checks include:

 - BitLocker encryption: Is the hard drive encrypted?
-For any device handling NPI, this is non-negotiable.
+For any device handling nonpublic personal information, this is non-negotiable.

 - OS version: Is the operating system current and receiving security patches?